syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 ## Trackball

-[ChartTrackball](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartTrackball.html)  displays information about the data point close to the current mouse location.
+The [ChartTrackball](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartTrackball.html)  displays information about the data point close to the current mouse position.
 The closest point can also be highlighted with a symbol or marker.
-The x values are determined from the position of the vertical line in the axis and y values are determined from the points touching the vertical line in the series.
+The x values of an axis are determined from the position of the vertical line of the axis, and y values are determined from the points touching the vertical line in the series.

 ### Properties

-The following properties are used to customize the appearance of [Trackball](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~Trackball.html).
+The following properties are used to customize the appearance of [trackball](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~Trackball.html).

 <table>
 <tr>